|Audit Committee Charter|

-11. Discuss with the independent auditor the matters required to be discussed by Statement on Auditing Standards No. 16 relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.
+11. Discuss with the independent auditor the matters required to be discussed by The Public Company Accounting Oversight Board Auditing Standard No. 16 relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.

 12. Discuss plan to perform annual assessment of effectiveness of internal controls over financial reporting with management, the independent auditor and the internal auditor.